Age of Intuition Suite

 As gifted/neurodivergent people, we feel our emotions differently – more intensely, more immersively.
 For us, emotion is far from a mere b-side to logic.
 For us, emotion is a way of knowing that acts as compass and guard.
 Intuition in us is a force.
 It makes assessments our bodies follow without first checking in with the brain.
 We do.
 What we do, we feel.
 What we feel, we do.

 This power of suprasensory knowing is in the same consciousness with analysis, pattern recognition, systems awareness, and deep well of conscientiousness.
 Our emotions and bodies, when we have re-awakened this union, are one form of knowing that, once articulated and balanced, is capable of casting imagination upon the sensorily perceived world.
 The trade-off for this ability of projected creativity is that we feel profoundly.
-Our emotions, in other words, are what we are as well as who.
+Our emotions, in other words, are what and how we are as well as who.

 The Facilitators